Royal Mail and

 The Windsor Framework only affects customers sending goods from Great Britain (Great Britain) to Northern Ireland (Northern Ireland).
 The new regulations do not affect goods sent from Northern Ireland to Great Britain or from Northern Ireland to Northern Ireland, or items of correspondence.

 Yes.
-The regulations apply to all carriers and will take effect from 31 March 2025.
+The regulations apply to all carriers and came into effect on 1 May 2025.

 Only parcels containing goods are covered by the Windsor Framework.